-You should now revise the subscriber Preferences, in particular the CLI options that control what is used as user-provided and network-provided calling numbers.
-Click the tab Preferences in the top horizontal menu to reach this view.
+You want to look into the Number Manipulations and Access Restrictions options in particular, which control what is used as user-provided and network-provided calling numbers.

 - For outgoing calls, you may define multiple numbers or patterns to control what a subscriber is allowed to send as user-provided calling numbers using the allowed_clis preference. - If allowed_clis does not match the number sent by the subscriber, then the number configured in cli (the network-provided number) preference will be used as user-provided calling number also. - You can override any user-provided number coming from the subscriber using the user_cli preference.